Sandy Lerner

+Sandy currently resides in Virginia, where she owns Ayrshire Farm.
+Lerner dedicates her time to Chawton House Library and the animal welfare community worldwide.

 Early life and education

 Lerner is a northern California native.

-She received her bachelor's degree in 1975 in international relations from California State University, Chico, a master's degree in econometrics in 1977 from the Claremont Graduate School, and a master's degree in statistics and computer science in 1981 from Stanford University.
+In 1975, she received her bachelor's degree in political science from California State University, Chico.
+In 1977, she received a master's degree in econometrics from the Claremont Graduate School.
+In 1981, she received a master's degree in statistics and computer science from Stanford University.

-Cisco
+Cisco Systems

 In 1984, while working as director of computer facilities for the Stanford University Graduate School of Business, Lerner co-founded Cisco Systems with her then-partner and now-former husband Len Bosack.
 Lerner and Bosack worked with Stanford students and faculty on a project to better connect all of the school's computer systems.
 They later adapted software used at Stanford into what would become the foundation for Cisco IOS.

-Lerner told the story of Cisco's startup on the podcast How I Built This in which Cisco's early days involved building routers in the living room, financing the business using credit cards.
+Lerner told the story of Cisco's startup on the podcast, How I Built This, in which Cisco's early days involved building routers in the living room and financing the business using credit cards.
 She emphasized the collaborative nature of the work and that despite communication protocols being public domain, developed largely from collaborative work at Stanford, Cisco was still able to produce products people wanted to buy.

-Lerner and Bosack brought in John Morgridge to be the third CEO of Cisco in 1988.
+Lerner and Bosack brought in John Morgridge to be the second CEO of Cisco in 1988.
 On August 28, 1990, Lerner was fired; upon hearing the news, Bosack resigned in solidarity.
 The two sold all of their stock for $170 million and retired from Cisco.
 Lerner and Bosack divorced in the early 1990s.